-It’s been a while since I last made a cake (like this Homemade Apple Pie, for example).
-In fact, I wasn’t even going to make one in the near future.
-But one of these days I went to the nearby grocery store for some of the ingredients that I was missing for my new mag article coming up soon.
-So, I was strolling through the fruits & veggies row, right… and there was this full box of fresh inviting apples.
+It’s been a while since I made a cake (like this Homemade Apple Pie, for example).
+In fact, I wasn’t even going to make one any time soon.
+But one day when I was making an unplanned grocery run, strolling through a fruits & veggies row, I stumbled upon a full box of fresh inviting apples.
 They were too cute, and I couldn’t leave them in the store.

-That box reminded me of the time when my husband and I went to the village to pick up apples.
-At some point we got tired of filtering the ones that were on the ground, so Vladi got on the tree and started shaking the branches so hard that all I remember was running away, and running away fast, as it was raining with apples.
+The apple box reminded me of the time Vladi and I were picking up apples in the village.
+At some point we got tired of filtering the ones on the ground, so Vladi got on a tree and shook it so hard that all I remember was running away fast, as it was raining with apples.
 Big apples.
-The type of apples that give birth to new thoughts… or a bump.
-Either way, the head would be itching, and I don’t like that.
+The type of apples that give birth to new thoughts… or new bumps. 🙂

 Before you start making this delicious tart, I have a quick tip for you to keep in mind.
-For a good-looking circle base for the tart, roll the pastry, take a round plate, put it on the pastry and use a knife to cut the circle.
-After that – cover up the apples with your base.
+For a good-looking circle base of a tart, roll pastry first.
+Then take a round plate, put it on the pastry and use a knife to cut a circle.
+And then cover up the apples with your base.

-Quarter, core and peel the apples.
-Then cut into length-wise thick slices and toss in a bowl with the sugar and cinnamon.
+Quarter, core and peel apples.
+Then cut into length-wise thick slices and toss in a bowl with sugar and cinnamon.

 Butter the baking dish heavily on the base.
 Sprinkle half the sugar in the base of the dish and arrange a third of the apples over it.
 Again sprinkle with a third of the melted butter and repeat with a layer of half the remaining apples and butter.
 Sprinkle the rest of the sugar over the apples.

-Bake in a lower part of the preheated oven for 45 to 60 minutes.
-Tart is done when you see a thick brown syrup rather than a light liquid exuding from the apples between the crust and the edge of the dish.
-Apples need to become caramelized and brown.
+Bake tart in a lower part of the preheated oven for up to 35-45 minutes.
+The tart is done when you see a thick brown syrup rather than a light liquid exuding from the apples between the crust and the edge of the dish.
+The apples need to become caramelized and brown.
+When ready, unmold the tart on to a serving dish.

-Unmold the tart on to a serving dish and sprinkle with the sugar powder on top if you prefer some decoration.
-Voila!
+Sprinkle with the sugar powder on top if you prefer some decoration.